Endpoint security

 • Printers

-• Other devices connecting with the central network
+• Servers and other devices that connect to the central network

 An image presenting various kinds of endpoints